1982 All-Ireland Senior Hurling Championship

+Teams

+General information

+Thirteen counties will compete in the All-Ireland Senior Hurling Championship: one team from the Connacht Senior Hurling Championship, six teams in the Leinster Senior Hurling Championship, five teams in the Munster Senior Hurling Championship and one team from the All-Ireland Senior B Hurling Championship.

 Format

 Leinster championship

 Quarter-finals: (2 matches) These are two lone matches between the first four teams drawn from the province of Leinster.
 Two teams are eliminated at this stage, while two teams advance to the semi-finals.

 Semi-finals: (2 matches) The winners of the two quarter-finals join two other Leinster teams to make up the semi-final pairings.
 Two teams are eliminated at this stage, while two teams advance to the final.

 Final: (1 match) The winners of the two semi-finals contest this game.
 One team is eliminated at this stage, while the winners advance to the All-Ireland semi-final.

 Munster championship

 Quarter-final: (1 match) This is a lone match between the first two teams drawn from the province of Munster.
 One team is eliminated at this stage, while the winners advance to the semi-finals.

 Semi-finals: (2 matches) The winners of the lone quarter-final join the other three Munster teams to make up the semi-final pairings.
 Two teams are eliminated at this stage, while two teams advance to the final.

 Final: (1 match) The winners of the two semi-finals contest this game.
 One team is eliminated at this stage, while the winners advance directly to the All-Ireland final.